SanguPackage/Script/readme.md

 An [Autohotkey](http://www.autohotkey.com) script (mergeIt.ahk) can be used to assemble the different js files into "sangupackage.user.js".
 To do this: Download and install Autohotkey, then double click mergeIt.ahk when in the same directory as the source files and it will create the complete Greasemonkey script.
-Change the following line (2nd line) in the script to change the path to the location you want it to end up at: (otherwise it will be placed in the same directory as mergeIt.ahk)

-    savePath := "yourFullPathHere" ;this is a comment
+Configure the path for Opera UserScripts and FireFox Greasemonkey in `mergeIt.ini`

 This (Autohotkey) means the script can currently only be assembled on a Windows machine.
 (This was perhaps not really thought through:).
 If a non Windows person wants to join the project, I'm sure we can come up with a solution that works